-t) Financial Assets and Liabilities
+t) Financial Instruments

 The School's financial assets comprise cash and cash equivalents, accounts receivable, and investments.
-All of these financial assets, except for investments that are shares, are categorised as "loans and receivables" for accounting purposes in accordance with financial reporting standards.
+All of these financial assets, except for investments that are shares, are categorised as 'financial assets measured at amortised cost' for accounting purposes in accordance with financial reporting standards.

-Investments that are shares are categorised as "available for sale" for accounting purposes in accordance with financial reporting standards.
+Investments that are shares are categorised as 'financial assets at fair value through other comprehensive revenue and expense' for accounting purposes in accordance with financial reporting standards.

 The School's financial liabilities comprise accounts payable, borrowings, finance lease liability, and painting contract liability.
-All of these financial liabilities are categorised as "financial liabilities measured at amortised cost" for accounting purposes in accordance with financial reporting standards.
+All of these financial liabilities are categorised as 'financial liabilities measured at amortised cost' for accounting purposes in accordance with financial reporting standards.